isberg1/REST-API-IMT2681_assignment_2_paragliding/README.md

 * for all webhook document where counter == 0, post to them
 * for all webhook document where counter == 0, reset counter to counter = min_trigger_value

-i was unsure if we where to implement authentication for the admin endpoints so i found a library that allows for simple authentication.
+i was unsure if we where to implement authentication for the admin endpoints, but decided to try, so i found a library that allows for simple authentication.

 my clocktrigger app is running in a tmux session in openstack. it checks a config file to se the timestamp check interval. the check interval can be altered at runtime by editing the config file. the app posts to slack